Neymar to PSG: A Look Inside the World's Biggest Transfer Deal

 The World Reacts

 He wasn't wrong.
-Within hours the story had spread around the world and everyone in football was taking an interest.
+Within hours the story had spread around the world, and everyone in football was taking an interest.

 Bechler was suddenly a man in demand.
 He gave interviews across 20 countries and struggled to access his social media because of the sudden attention.

-Fans were either full of cynicism about his story or simply wanted to know more.
+Fans were either full of cynicism about his story or wanted to know more.
 Everyone was searching out nuggets of extra information behind the stunning tale.

-"I knew it would be huge but not on that level," says Bechler.
-"I had so many journalists getting in touch and I tried to speak to all of them because I understand the type of pressure they would have been under in that moment to find out what was going on.
+"I knew it would be huge, but not on that level," says Bechler.
+"I had so many journalists getting in touch, and I tried to speak to all of them because I understand the type of pressure they would have been under in that moment to find out what was going on.

 "This was certainly the first time I had experienced something like this as a journalist."